 Ingredients In This Recipe

-Tomatoes - I prefer to use a can of diced tomatoes for this recipe, simply for convenience.
 It just means opening the can and pouring it into the pot with no messy chopping.

 Onion - use a large brown onion.

-Olive oil – use a mild-flavored extra virgin olive oil or vegetable oil.
+Olive oil – Use a mild-flavored extra virgin olive oil or vegetable oil.

-Salt and sugar – the salt enhances the flavors of the sauce and the sugar helps to cut back the acidity of the tomatoes.
+Salt and sugar – The salt enhances the flavors of the sauce and the sugar helps to cut back the acidity of the tomatoes.

 Small red chili – you can use fresh or frozen chili or leave it out if you don’t like chili.